Algorithmic aspects of Newman polynomials and their divisors: Newman polynomials with repeated zeros

 \subsubsection{Computational Results and Comments}

 We have chosen to present one polynomial per degree (whenever a suitable polynomial exists for the degree under consideration), up to degree $150$.
 As in \cite{Mossinghoff2003}, Newman polynomials are represented in Table~\ref{tablehexa} using hexadecimal encoding.
+Since a Newman polynomial has coefficients in $\{0, 1\}$, it may be identified with the binary word formed by its coefficients, read from the highest-degree term down to the constant term.
+Equivalently, this binary word is the base-2 expansion of the integer $f(2)$.
+The hexadecimal notation used in Table~\ref{tablehexa} is therefore nothing more than a compact representation of this binary encoding, with each hexadecimal digit encoding four consecutive binary digits.
 We recover several polynomials that already appear in Table~1 of \cite{Mossinghoff2003}, but new polynomials also arise well before exceeding degree~$100$, which is where Table~1 of \cite{Mossinghoff2003} ends, since our polynomials are not required to be reciprocal.
-Thus, for degree~$93$, we provide the non-reciprocal polynomial which is indeed a multiple of $l(x)^2$. {\normalfont
+Thus, for degree~$93$, we provide the non-reciprocal polynomial